 10 Things To Consider Before You Hit Retirement

 You have been working your whole life, saving for your retirement.
-Most of us have millions of ideas about what it’ll be like when it finally comes to the moment where we break away from the 9-to-5 rut.
+Perhaps you have millions of ideas about what it’ll be like when it finally comes to the moment where you break away from the 9-to-5 rut.
 However, with a few more years to go before the day finally arrives, it’s time to take serious action, and get things in order for your golden years ahead.